bradeneast/bradeneast.com/blog/_published/Loop through a JSON object and append values to corresponding HTML element.md

 Here's where the magic happens.

-Summed up, we're copying everything inside our template, looping over each key in the post object, and appending the element with a class name matching that key.
+In short, we're copying everything inside our template, looping over each key in the post object, and appending the element with a class name matching that key.
 We do this for each post, and viola!

 ```javascript